Cross-selling in self-serve stores:

 Cross-selling is often confused with impulse buying.
 Cross-selling involves recommending a related item to the customer, which may lead to an impulse purchase — a spontaneous decision to buy that occurs after the customer has entered the store and becomes captivated by the merchandise.
 As you can see, these behaviours can often overlap or blend.

-Cross-selling in self-serve stores: quick and convenient access
+Cross-selling in retail: quick and convenient access

 Self-serve stores lay out the offering on shelves.
 Shoppers rush through the aisles, put what they want in their baskets and check out before to bag their purchased items.
 There’s no shop associate to follow them, nor to give advice.